This Term

 Expressive Art and Design

-Children are encouraged to develop their own creativity throughout Nursery.
-Specific focuses to support children’s creative development include making puppets, creating box craft robots, painting dinosaurs, colour mixing with powder paints, making homes for superheroes, designing costumes, creating crowns and tiaras, box craft modelling, using the puppet theatre and creating music on the music wall.
+Children are encouraged to develop their own creativity throughout nursery.
+Specific focuses to support children’s creative development include colour mixing, painting animals, creating box craft models and paper plate animal masks.
+Children will use construction equipment to make homes for animals.
+They will have opportunities to develop their own stories using the puppet theatre and create music on the music wall and dance mat.
 Children will continue to use their own mini me’s to support their imaginative play in the construction and small world areas.
-We will have a pe